eesuhn/kairo-web/README.md

 Web app for Kairo — an NLP-powered note taker.

 > [!WARNING]
-> You must pair this web app with [Kairo Core](https://github.com/eesuhn/kairo-core) to support the NLP features.
+> You must pair this web app with [Kairo Core](https://github.com/eesuhn/kairo-core) to support the NLP features!!!

 ## Getting Started